 Using spreadsheets for financial planning may get the job done when a business is first getting started, but this approach can quickly become overwhelming, especially when collaborating with others and as the business grows.

-NetSuite’s cloud-based financial management platform simplifies the labour-intensive process through automation.
+NetSuite’s cloud-based financial management platform simplifies the labour-intensive process through AI and automation.
 NetSuite Planning and Budgeting automatically consolidates real-time data for analysis, reporting and forecasting, thereby improving efficiency.
-With intuitive dashboards and sophisticated forecasting tools, businesses can create accurate financial plans, track progress and modify strategies in order to achieve and maintain long-term success.
-The solution also allows for scenario planning and workforce planning, plus prebuilt data synchronisation with NetSuite ERP means the entire business is working with the same up-to-date information.
+With AI modeling capabilities, intuitive dashboards and sophisticated forecasting tools, businesses can create accurate financial plans, track progress and modify strategies in order to achieve and maintain long-term success.
+The solution also allows for scenario planning and workforce planning, plus prebuilt data synchronisation with an AI-powered NetSuite ERP means the entire business is working with the same up-to-date information.

 Whether a business is first getting started, looking to expand, trying to secure outside funding or monitoring its growth, it will need to create a financial plan.
 This plan lays out the business’s short- and long-term objectives, details its current and projected finances, specifies how it will invest its resources and helps track its progress.
 Not only does a financial plan guide the business along its way, but it is typically required by outside sources of funding that don’t invest or lend their money to just any company.
 Creating a financial plan may take some time, but successful small businesses know it is well worth the effort.